Pechersk School International: Ukrainian School Programme

 Instruction under this programme began on 1 September 2015.
 The educational process is conducted in an external form of education.
 Certificates of basic secondary education and full general secondary education are awarded based on the final scores of the IB programmes and marks from specified subjects within the Ukrainian component of the curriculum.

 Public activities

 PSI collaborates with the Children of Heroes Foundation to support children who have lost parents in the war.
+Since 2024, the school has partnered with the foundation through its scholarship programme, providing educational opportunities to children affected by the war..
 PSI launched the 'PSI 4 Good' initiative to support its school community and re-established a scholarship programme providing free access to education at PSI for children who lost one or more parents in the war.

 Russian invasion of Ukraine

 Due to the war in Ukraine, the 2022 – 2023 academic year will find PSI provided in-person instruction to its students at a satellite campus in Warsaw, Poland as well as online instruction for its students living abroad.
 PSI will resume operations at its campus in Kyiv one the situation will allow its safe re-opening.
 PSI resumed operations at its campus in Kyiv in August 2023.